eggry/misalignment/README.md

 Simply run the command `./run.sh E5`.

 __[Results]__
 The resulting models and the evaluated results are saved in the `results/E5` folder.
-The evaluated ASR and ACC differences relative to the baseline are also output to the console, generally aligning with the (Llama, LoRA (HS-10)) row in TABLE XVII.
+The evaluated ASR and ACC differences relative to the baseline are also output to the console, generally aligning with the (Llama, LoRA (HS-10)) row in Table XIII.
 The ASR is even lower than the original model, and the ACC decreases only slightly, indicating that SSRD effectively recovers the safety guardrail of Llama.
+## Notice
+This AEC-reviewed artifact corresponds to a previous version of our paper, where E2 does not report ACC and E5 does not report ACC-G.

 ## Acknowledgements
 We extend our sincere gratitude to these authors whose work has been instrumental to this artifact: